JGDSN/jcroft/README.md

   - http://jukusoft.com/2016/10/29/tutorial-einfuehrung-maven-teil-2/

 **Additionally you need a LDAP server.**\
-For AGDSN you have to be in internal management netz or add a port forwarding for **127.0.0.1:389 --> IDM Server:389**
+For AGDSN you have to be in internal management network or add a port forwarding for **127.0.0.1:389 --> IDM Server:389**

-You can add port forwarding with [Bitvise]() for example:
+You can add port a forwarding with [Bitvise]() for example:
 ![Bitvise Configuration](./docs/images/bitvise.png)

+Change your jcroft config (will be created on first run) to use your tunnel to the LDAP authentication database.

 **settings/jcroft.cfg**:
 ```text